I’ve been a vet for a quarter century now. Over that time I’ve seen just about everything go wrong that can.

 Anything over 26 degrees is too hot for a dog to run around for very long.
 Anything over 35 and they need a cool place to rest.
 Even less for flat-faced and long-haired dogs.

-The top nine are all relevant to Adelaide, but for the tenth I’ll go national.
+Everything so far is relevant to Adelaide, but for the last I’ll go national.
 Here are some examples:

 - Paralysis ticks in eastern Australia